tobyclh/UnityCNTK/README.md

 # UnityCNTK
-#### Deep learning package for Unity, backed by CNTK
+#### Deep learning framework for Unity, backed by CNTK
-##### Unslash your creativity
+##### Unslash your creativity, built for production
-#### Windows only for now, Linux will likely come soon, can't say the same for OSX
+#### Windows only for now

 ### Planned Features
-1. Style Transfer
-  - Sick of creating every single material for your project?
-     Mix and match with our style transfer model.
-     Provide one reference image and we will turn other image under the same style

 2. Texture synthesis
     - Create texture for tiling
 3. In-game AI evaluation
    - The evaluation API is containable should be able to ship with your game
 4. Unlimited expensionality
    - Backend with CNTK that unlock the best performance
 5. Examples
-  - DL Teaching materials, so
+    - Various applications to show the potential of CNTK
+6. Actively maintained library
+    - Include downloader to common state of the art available deep neural network
+7. Built for performance
+    - Calculation are all in background thread
+    - Fully paralleled calculation
+    - GPU Support

 ### Includes
 1. Easy conversion from Unity classes to CNTK acceptable value